Here is our beginners guide to track cycling to help you prepare for your first session at the velodrome and now what to expect.

 Before you know whether track cycling is for you, you will probably want to hire a bike from the velodrome.
 The following details relate to hiring a bike at Newport velodrome, which you do on the day at reception.

 - Track bike pedals are Look Keos.
 If you don’t have cleats to match these then you will need to wear sports shoes and ride in toe clips.
 YOU CANNOT CHANGE THE PEDALS.
 Please ensure your laces are double knotted and tucked into the shoe.
-You can always buy the compatible Look cleats from the velodrome reception on the day.
+You can always use a pair of shoes from the velodrome, that is already included in the cost of hire of the track bike.

-- Cost of bike hire is £10.80 for adults and £5.40 for children, payable at reception on the day.
+- Cost of bike hire is £16.20, payable at reception on the day.
+This includes helmet and shoe hire as well.
+Shoe hire only is £5.70 per pair.

-- Helmets can also be hired from the velodrome.
+- Helmets can also be hired from the velodrome, the track bike hire comes with helmet and shoe hire included.

 - You will be able to collect your hire bike from the velodrome stores 15 minutes before the session.